aavegotchi/aavegotchi-wiki/posts/en/rarity-farming.md

 Rarity farming is an innovative game mechanism pioneered by Aavegotchi.
 It strives to reward the users who are the most thoughtfully and enthusiastically engaged with the ecosystem.
 As its name suggests, this is a process where you attempt to raise the rarest Aavegotchis, and get rewarded for doing so.

 This wiki page will explain how you can engage in rarity farming, and how the rarest Aavegotchis are determined.
-Keep reading to learn more, fren!
+Keep reading to learn more!

 <div class="contentsBox">